 The following are to be uploaded with your Data Access Request submission:

 - IRB approval in compliance with the NIH Genomics Data Sharing Policy (GDS).
 The Investigator must submit a current IRB approval and protocol for the proposed project that will use DSS data.
+In order to be considered current, the IRB letter must have at least six months remaining before it expires.

 - National Institute of Aging (NIA) Genomic Data Sharing Plan.
 This document must be signed by the Investigator and his/her Institutional Signing Official: see Alzheimer’s Disease Genomics Sharing Plan.